 In the picture below is shown wiring diagram which describes how cables and devices are connected within the car.
 Every Arduino use 3 wires to connect to regulator.
 First cable is +5V (red), second cable is ground (grey) and third cable is PWM signal which controls a motor movement.
 Every regulator is connected to its battery which provides a power supply for an Arduino and a motor.
 There is also a kill switch in case of emergency.
 Kill switch switches of every regulator in the car so the car will stop immediately after a kill switch was pressed.

-Wiring diagram of an autonomous car
+Wiring diagram of the first circuit in autonomous car

-Wiring of real vehicle
+Wiring of first circuit in real vehicle